EdiTep/Node-Red-Control-Proxon-E3DC/README.md

 3. Install Node-Red with Dashboard
 4. Install RSCP to MQTT Dashboard v1.0
    - Download on Github here: https://github.com/pvtom/rscp2mqtt-dashboard
+5. Install node-red-node-pushover - required to send Pushover Messages
+   - a pushover account should be created, if you want to use it when the trial period ends, you have to pay $5.
+See Infos here: https://pushover.net/pricing
-5. Configure ShellyPlus1 and integrate it into the network, so you can use it via MQTT
+7. Configure ShellyPlus1 and integrate it into the network, so you can use it via MQTT
-6. Connect the switching input of the Shelly to X13 1 + 2
+8. Connect the switching input of the Shelly to X13 1 + 2

 ## Node-Red Flow
 The flow is available as a JSON file in the project and can be downloaded or the JSON code can be copied